Prophet (band): History

-In 1985, Hoffman and Butterfield left the band and were replaced by the late Dean Fasano (vocals) and Ted Poley (drums & vocals).
+In the same year, Hoffman and Butterfield left the band and were replaced by Dean Fasano (lead vocals) and Ted Poley (drums & vocals).
 Poley played with Dubman years before in another rock band named Lush, when they were in High School.
 William Runco also left the band, but was not replaced by another musician.

 With this new formation, the group recorded its debut self-titled album for Total Experience/RCA.
 It includes the song "Slow Down", which may have influenced the hit "Wanted Dead or Alive", by Bon Jovi, years later.

 After having released the first album, Fasano and Poley left the band.
 Poley joined the group Danger Danger as its lead vocalist and bandleader.

-Prophet then invited Russell Arcara (vocals) and Michael Sterlacci (drums & vocals) to join.
+Prophet then invited Russell Arcara (lead vocals) and Michael Sterlacci (drums & backing vocals) to join.
 Arcara had previously fronted the Jack Ponti led band Surgin' whose debut album When Midnight Comes was released by EMI America in 1985 and contained Surgin's version of "Shot Through the Heart", co-written by Ponti and Jon Bon Jovi, which had appeared on Bon Jovi's eponymous debut album a year earlier.